 the law, and considering the smoothness of the texts we've had since the end of chapter 2, it would make sense that whatever the

 law is in these 4 verses is the same law expressed in the rest of the letter (as well as across all 4 verses, of course).
 Otherwise, we would be claiming that Galatians is alternating between definitions of a single word (with no clear contextual indications) in a very incoherent manner.

 With that in mind, 2:16 gives us our first instance of the phrase.
 It serves as an introduction to the concept, primarily by presenting it as antithetical to "faith in Christ".
 I believe there are some extra parallels to be drawn from this, but I will mention those in a separate section and only point out the initial contrast for now.

-Verses 3:2 and 3:5 simply continues the contrasts, this time to "receiving the Spirit/work miracles among you" by hearing with faith versus works of the law.
+Verses 3:2 and 3:5 simply continue the contrasts, this time to "receiving the Spirit/work miracles among you" by hearing with faith versus works of the law.
 Neither of these verses specifically (nor 2:16 if we ignore the future parallels) add any direct indication to what law is being referenced, which implies to me that it should be obvious upon reading.
-I believe that is really the first hint to all of this, and initial impressions for anyone who has read or is simply aware of the Bible's history will probably justly synonymize "the law" as being "the Torah".
+I believe that "obviously implication" is really the first hint to all of this, and initial impressions for anyone who has read or is simply aware of the Bible's history will probably justly synonymize "the law" as being "the Torah".